Sweet Coastal Grasses

 A typical summer day along the coast in Marin is foggy and quite cool.
 The fog from the Pacific Ocean rolls in on most days, and often doesn’t leave.
 In the summer months, temperatures are often in the 50s, 60s and 70s with high relative humidity.
 Trees, plants and pastures thrive in this climate, absorbing the water from the fog drip.
 The fog is after all, the reason why the majority of the majestic Redwood Trees can be found in Northern California.

 While most people dislike the coolness and prefer to stay further inland, our cows love it.
 Cows don’t have the ability to sweat, and it greatly improves their quality of life to have cool summers and mild winters.
 During the winter months it rains a lot, but it hardly ever freezes.
 During times of heavy rainfall, we don’t allow our cows out into the pasture and they stay in the barn, where they have individual stalls with cow mats and natural bedding.
 The combination of cool summers and mild winters is ideal for dairy farming.

 Marin and Sonoma Counties

-The Straus Dairy and the four other dairies from whom Straus Family Creamery buys milk are located in Marin and Sonoma Counties, along the Northern California Coast.
+The Straus Dairy and the seven other dairies from whom Straus Family Creamery buys milk are located in Marin and Sonoma Counties, along the Northern California Coast.
 Our area is known for its picturesque, rolling hills, featuring a combination of soils and climate that is very good for pastures.